Combine art and science to create an image of prehistoric life.

-What sort of pattern will your animal’s fur have?
+What sort of pattern will your animal's fur have?
 Why?
-Compare your animal to similar species (you can use both extinct and extant relatives) for inspiration on the animal's fleshed-out image.
+Compare your animal to other species (you can use both extinct and extant relatives) for inspiration on the animal's fleshed-out image.
 Then, color it in!

 Tar Pits Examples

-Smilodon Fatalis (Saber-toothed cat)
+Smilodon Fatalis (Saber-toothed Cat)

 Canis Dirus (Dire Wolf)